Mar-Issah/JavaScript-Calculator/README.md

 # JavaScript Calculator

 A Calculator web app built with JavaScript.

-This is a simple web application web application project mainly to practice my HTML5, CSS3 and JavaScript skills.
+This is a simple web application project mainly to practice my HTML5, CSS3 and JavaScript skills.

 ## About The Project